+'''

 LocalDriverLocation = "d:\drivers\new\Storport"

+'''

-NOTE: On x64 and 32-bit systems, the path specified by LocalDriverLocation must contain at least one instance of an FC driver.
+NOTE: The path specified by LocalDriverLocation must contain at least one instance of an FC driver.
 AutoPilot Installer automatically selects the most recent revisions that it finds.

 B.2.3.6 NoSoftwareFirstInstalls (Prohibiting Software-First Installations)